Rescue of Giuliana Sgrena: The shooting of the car

 At around 20:55, the car Sgrena was riding in was fired upon by U.S. troops while on the way to the airport.
 Nicola Calipari, who had negotiated her release, was killed while allegedly protecting Giuliana Sgrena with his body.
 Giuliana Sgrena was hit in the shoulder.

-Autopsies of Calipari's body allegedly showed that he was struck by a single bullet in the temple.
+Autopsy of Calipari's body allegedly showed that he was struck by a single bullet in the temple.
 Sgrena and Carpani were wounded.
 Sgrena was treated by US Army medics on the scene and medivaced to a US Army field hospital shortly after the incident.
 US Army medics also treated the injured officer on the scene, but he refused a medical evacuation for further assistance.
 Sgrena underwent surgery to extract shrapnel from her shoulder.
 The US military did not disclose their whereabouts later.
 Sgrena arrived in Rome a day after the fatal incident.

 Reactions

 The incident prompted criticism from Italian government officials: